kinanbezem7/RPS/README.md

 Defined get_user_choice function to input from user Defined get_winner function to decide winner
-Defined Play function to play the game and output the result
+Defined Play function to play the game and output the result The game plays until either the computer or user wins 3 rounds.

+The game could be improved by interaction and output through the camera screen instead of through the terminal.
+The ability to restart the game without rerunning the file would also be useful.